The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/4-intro-to-express.md

 In our server, let's make it so that our `/api/hello` endpoint can send accept query strings for a `first` and `last` name and send a custom message in response.

+Express parses query strings automatically and makes them available in the `req.query` object

 ```js
 // GET /api/hello?first=ada&last=lovelace
 const serveHello = (req, res) => {